ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Ignored non-database files and folders in the database directory.
 This should specifically fix errors reported on macOS with .DS_Store files.
-- Fixed the build-dir flag to be able to be specified via CLI without causing the preupgrade node to error.
+- Fixed the build-dir flag to be able to be specified via CLI without causing the pre-upgrade node to error.
 - Removed the plugin-dir flag that is no longer supported with the node-manager daemon.
 Typically not specifying the flag leads to the correct behavior.
   However, for complex installations the build-dir flag may be required.